 “Because of her focus, passion and persistence, the project evolved into a mission within the medical school to better care for this large and important population,” Glass said.
 “Hilary’s work has become an important part of the diversity curriculum for medical students.
 It serves as a model for other schools.”

 “In developing the curriculum, I reached out to leaders to learn what they thought was needed in physician education,” Gallin said.
-“It was around the 25th anniversary of the Americans with Disabilities Act, and the White House director was curious to learn about what medical schools were doing to improve the care of people with disabilities.”
+“It was around the 25th anniversary of the Americans with Disabilities Act, and the White House representative was curious to learn about what medical schools were doing to improve the care of people with disabilities.”

 Washington University’s curriculum continues to evolve and improve, Gallin said.